Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 Tragically, Franz Marc died in World War I, making Fate of the Animals one of his last major works.
 The painting is often seen as a culmination of his artistic and philosophical explorations.
 It has been influential in shaping the way modern art addresses complex themes such as war, environmentalism, and the intersection of fate and free will.

-7. Improvisation No. 28 (Second Version)
+7. Improvisation 28 (Second Version)

 Wassily Kandinsky’s artwork is infused with a sense of positivity and optimism that many find captivating.
 Renowned as one of the pioneers of pure abstraction in painting, Kandinsky’s work transcends traditional forms to explore deeper spiritual and metaphysical themes.
 His spiritual inclinations deeply influenced his artistic philosophy; he aimed to capture internal experiences rather than mere external realities, believing that his art could serve as a catalyst for heightened spiritual consciousness in viewers

 Furthermore, Kandinsky’s work delves into the intersection of visual art and music, reflecting his innovative approach to synthesis across sensory experiences.
 He is believed to have experienced synesthesia, a condition where sensory pathways overlap, allowing him to perceive colors when he heard music and vice versa.
-For example, when Kandinksy saw light blue he heard flutes or when he saw dark blue, he heard cellos.
-This unique sensory capability enriched his art, enabling him to create visual representations of musical compositions, thereby offering a multi-sensory experience that was groundbreaking in the realm of visual arts.
+For example, when Kandinksy saw light blue, he heard flutes.
+When he saw dark blue, he heard cellos.
+This unique sensory capability enriched his art, enabling him to create visual representations of musical compositions, thereby offering a multisensory experience that was groundbreaking in the realm of visual arts.
 This exploration of synesthesia not only set his work apart but also contributed significantly to the development of abstract art, making his contributions invaluable to the progressive spirit of modern art. }}

 did you know

-Some people with synesthesia may experience a certain taste upon reviewing shapes, and thus specific shapes would literally taste different.
+Some people with synesthesia may experience a certain taste upon reviewing shapes and, thus, specific shapes would literally taste different.
 Kandinsky’s condition may have been communication, or cross-communication, between his visual and auditory centers, visualizing sound.

 EXAMPLE

-Kandinsky’s painting Improvisation 28(second version) was considered by Kandinsky himself to be his first purely abstract work of art.
+Kandinsky’s painting Improvisation 28 (Second Version) was considered by Kandinsky himself to be his first purely abstract work of art.

 Wassily Kandinsky (1866–1944)